bthate/obot/docs/index.rst

 OBJECT PROGRAMMING
 ==================

-OLIB provides a "move all methods to functions" like this:
+OBOT provides a "move all methods to functions" like this:

 ::